 [main] indicates that

 the job is only run for commits and PRs to master.

 If more extensive testing is needed for a commit or branch, certain keywords can be included in the commit message to trigger additional builds for commits or in the branch name to trigger them for a particular branch.
 At some point in the future, the community server may provide ways to trigger extra builds in other circumstances.

-Unless otherwise mentioned, jobs will typically generate Java and Python interfaces, run the CI/nightly test suite, and run some brief packaging tests.
+Unless otherwise mentioned, jobs will typically generate the Java interface, run the CI/nightly test suite, and run some brief packaging tests.